anil215/docker-learn/README.md

 docker-compose for it.
 The count is stored in redis and displayed to the client using the node app which communicates to the redis server.
 A port if mapped from the node container to a port on machine so that the browser can access it.

+## frontend
+A sample project which hosts a simple react app inside a docker container.
+Used references for tracking changes made to the src directory.
+The `commands.txt` contains the exact docker commands to run and `docker-compose.yml` file contains how we simplify the complete process of remembering those heavy commands ;).